 | Max pax capacity | 220 |

 The MAX 7 is the smallest member of the 737 MAX family, designed as a modern replacement for the 737-700.
-It seats around 172 passengers and offers improved fuel efficiency, longer range, and lower emissions thanks to new CFM LEAP-1B engines and advanced aerodynamics.
-Ideal for airlines needing flexibility on both short and medium-haul routes.
-However as of June 2025 this variant is still not in service.
+It seats around 172 passengers and offers improved fuel efficiency and longer range.

 | ICAO code | B37M |